A handbook of holographic 4-point functions: Introduction

 where $u$ and $v_j$, for $j = 1,2,3,4,x$, are real constants parametrizing the scheme.
 This can be achieved by expanding the Bessel functions in their indices, for which several results are available.
 An alternative to both the above approaches would be to employ holographic renormalization \cite{Skenderis:2002wp}, however in practice the resulting cut-off radial integrals are less convenient to evaluate than those encountered in dimensional regularization.

-Usually, in quantum field theory, individual Feynman diagrams are not physically meaningful and they do not satisfy Ward identities on their own.
+Usually in quantum field theory individual Feynman diagrams are not physically meaningful and do not satisfy Ward identities on their own.
 Instead, one must sum all relevant diagrams to construct observable quantities, such as correlators, that satisfy the relevant Ward identities.
-An interesting general feature of Witten diagrams is that they individually satisfy the conformal Ward identities.
-This follows from that the fact that there is a choice of bulk AdS Lagrangian such that any given Witten diagram is the only diagram contributing to a corresponding correlator.
+However, an interesting general feature of tree-level Witten diagrams associated with correlators of scalar operators is that they {\it individually} satisfy the conformal Ward identities.\footnote{We emphasize that this property does {\it not} hold for Witten diagrams associated with correlators of non-abelian symmetry currents and/or the energy-momentum tensor.
+In such cases the corresponding bulk action involves a (bulk) gauge symmetry and summing over all Witten diagrams is necessary in order to get a physically meaningful answer for the correlator.} This follows from that the fact that there is a choice of bulk AdS Lagrangian such that any given Witten diagram is the only diagram contributing to a corresponding correlator.
 We illustrate this in the cases we analyze, and we expect this to be a general feature.
 The existence of a bulk Lagrangian implies that the diagram must satisfy the conformal Ward identities, as these follow from the bulk isometries, and also that we should be able to renormalize at the level of individual Witten diagrams.
 This does not necessarily mean however that there exists an actual CFT with the chosen spectrum and interaction.
 Where such a CFT does not exist (for example, via bootstrap arguments) then the corresponding bulk AdS Lagrangian would be in the swampland.